 I also remember that tardiness was never an option.
 I only remember one student being tardy to her class, and that never happened again.

 These were also the days before parent-teacher conferences.
 The only conferences were teacher-student, and the student did what the teacher said.
 It was kind of a one way conference now that I think about it.

 Mrs. Roby was certainly not one to be a warm, fuzzy build your self esteem teacher by giving stars and lots of praise.
-But our self esteem was built by hard work, accomplishment, and when she did give compliments to one of us, we would carry that with us for life.
+Instead our self esteem was built by hard work, accomplishment, and when she did give compliments to one of us, we would carry them with us for life.